 You want the child to act natural and play.
 Using a zoom telephoto lens allows you to be far enough away as to not be noticed, yet “have enough glass” to fill the frame with the subject.

-Coming in close and getting head and shoulders shots ensures the child will remain the subject.
+Coming in close and getting head and shoulders shots ensure the child will remain the subject.
 Since much of a child’s character is shown through facial expressions and head and shoulders shots, ensure more of the child’s character comes through in the photo by zooming in.

-Most of the digital SLR cameras, have a pre-set sports setting which will stop action.
+Most of the digital SLR cameras have a pre-set sports setting which will stop action.
 If your digital camera does not, use a shutter speed of 1/250 or 1/500.
 If you can’t get that fast a shutter speed, try using a higher ISO or smaller number f-stop.
 Take a few practice shots to ensure your settings are correct before the action starts.

 Instead, get down to the child’s eye-level (yes even if it means laying the floor to photograph a baby playing).
 Your photos will have much more of a connection with the viewer by using these digital photography techniques.